I2PC/docs/docs/index.rst

 Xmipp is a suite of image processing programs, primarily aimed at single-particle 3D electron microscopy, designed and managed by the `Biocomputing Unit <http://biocomputingunit.es/>`_ located in Madrid, Spain.

-The Xmipp project is form by the xmipp programs, mainly written in C++, the **scipion-em-xmipp plugin**, where all the protocols of SPA  are located and the **scipion-em-xmippTomo** plugin, where all the protocols of tomography are located .
+The Xmipp project is form by the xmipp programs, mainly written in C++, the **scipion-em-xmipp** plugin, where all the protocols of SPA  are located and the **scipion-em-xmippTomo** plugin, where all the protocols of tomography are located .

 Getting started
 ----------------